Aqua6623/Block-Killer/README.md

 Some spin clears that meet other specific conditions can be weakened, so that the attack equivalent they produce is equal to that of non-spin clears.
 These clears is counted as a Mini clear.

 There may be a situation when a non-spin clear with >4 lines or a spin clear with >3 lines.
-In this case, the extra lines will not provide attacks, but only add defense values ​​equal to the number of extra lines.
-The defense value takes precedence over the attack and cannot be regarded as an attack equivalent.
+In this case, the extra lines will not provide attacks, but only add offset values ​​equal to the number of extra lines.
+When defending, the offset value takes precedence over the attack, offsets the attack equivalent at a 1:1 ratio, and cannot be considered as an attack equivalent; when attacking, the offset value immediately becomes invalid.

 \-